Updated Monthly With the Best Welcome Offers Available Now

 Terms apply | Rates & Fees

-United just refreshed their suite of credit cards, which means new benefits and some increased offers worth considering if United is your airline of choice.
+United just refreshed its suite of credit cards, which means new benefits and some increased offers worth considering if United is your airline of choice.

 Sebby's take: Get the perks of airline status, without being a frequent flyer.
 My favorite is free first checked bag (great for skiiers!).
 The annual fee is offset by 2 United Club one-time passes per year.
 Plus, add employee cards at no additional cost.